retaildevcrews/ngsa-asb/docs/Firewall-Automation.md

 ## Before Beginning

+Prevent accidental commits with `git update-index --assume-unchanged scripts/Firewall-Automation/Firewall-Automation-Infrastructure-Variables.sh`

+# TODO: Add instructions about how to create SP and do role assigments to it at the subscription azure roles

+## -Automation Contributor

+## -Managed Identity Operator

 ### Prerequisites

 Before proceeding, verify that the correct version of Azure CLI and required extensions have been installed: